sawers-rellan-labs/BzeaSeq/README.md

 1. **Teosinte Reference Variant Set Construction**: Processes variant data from teosinte samples in the Schnable2023 study, including sample filtering based on taxonomy and variant filtering based on minor allele frequency.

 2. **WideSeq Analysis Pipeline**: Processes WideSeq data to identify ancestry segments by aligning to B73, calling SNPs, comparing to the teosinte reference variant set, and calculating bin frequencies and haplotype similarities.
+Includes advanced phylogenetic analysis and introgression pattern visualization.

 Both pipelines are optimized for high-performance computing environments using LSF job scheduling.